Javier Morales: United States

 In August 2007, Morales moved to the United States to play for Real Salt Lake of Major League Soccer.
 Morales was acquired by Real Salt Lake at the same time as fellow Argentines Matias Mantilla and Fabián Espíndola.
-Morales made an immediate impact for RSL—he tallied an assist 40 seconds into his MLS debut (August 29 vs. the Kansas City Wizards) - the fastest first assist in MLS history.
-His first career goal for RSL came September 19 against the Los Angeles Galaxy.
+Morales made an immediate impact for RSL, tallying an assist 40 seconds into his MLS debut (August 29 vs. the Kansas City Wizards).
+His first career goal for RSL came September 19 against the LA Galaxy.
 He finished the season with one goal and two assists in seven matches (five starts).

 In his second season with RSL (2008), Morales emerged as a star player and team leader.
 He started 29 of Real Salt Lake's 30 contests, totaling 6 goals (tied with Robbie Findley for second-highest on the team, just behind Yura Movsisyan).
 Morales tallied 15 assists, shattering the club record of 11 set by Jeff Cunningham in 2006.
 It was the second-highest total in the MLS that season, behind only league MVP Guillermo Barros Schelotto of the Columbus Crew.
-His outstanding play guided RSL to the club's first-ever appearance in the MLS Cup Playoffs, where Morales figured in all three of the team's postseason goals, scoring one and assisting on two as RSL advanced to the Western Conference Final.
+His outstanding play guided RSL to the club's first-ever appearance in the MLS Cup playoffs, where Morales figured in all three of the team's postseason goals, scoring one and assisting on two as RSL advanced to the 2008 Western Conference Final.

 During the offseason, Morales signed a contract extension to keep him in Salt Lake until 2012.
 In 2009, he continued as one of RSL's top players, although his numbers declined somewhat.
 His play has been solid enough to earn him a selection in the 2009 MLS All-Star Game.
 Already a fan favorite, Morales scored a spectacular goal in the team's 1-0 exhibition victory over Club América on July 11.
 Morales started off the 2010 MLS season with a bang, tallying two goals and an assist against the San Jose Earthquakes.

 On May 7, 2011, in a game against Chivas USA, Morales suffered a fracture-dislocation in his left ankle after a challenge from Marcos Mondaini.
 He was out for over four months, returning to play on September 28, 2011.

 Morales announced that he would leave Real Salt Lake on November 3, 2016, having tallied more assists than any player in club history.
 He signed as a free agent with FC Dallas on December 27, 2016.

 On April 12, 2018, Morales officially announced his retirement from playing professional football.

 Coaching

 Upon retirement, Morales became coach of the FC Dallas Under-13 academy team, guiding the team to an international championship at the Copa Rayados Internacional tournament in Mexico.

-On February 19, 2019, he was named Academy Coach at Inter Miami CF.
+On February 19, 2019, he was named Academy Coach at Inter Miami.

+On June 1, 2023, Morales was appointed interim head coach of Inter Miami after the firing of Phil Neville.